glennmckechnie/weewx-sqlbackup/README.md

     vim -d new_file dumptestnew-compare

 That's an outline of the process.
 Names have obviously been changed to suit.

+#### Notes for sqlite (.sdb) databases

+The dumps that this skin creates are a backup of the whole database.

+The process to dump an sqlite databases happens a lot quicker than the mysqldump process.
+This doesn't mean that you've got all the time required to do it cleanly, from within weewx; but it's worth a try before you use another method (one of which is outlined above, on the weewx/wiki)

+When configuring your sqlbackup, DO turn on sql_debug in the skin.conf file and view the output in /var/log/syslog (or your default log.)
+Pay particular attention to the times returned in the DEBUG lines.

+To restore it...

+    gunzip pmon-host.masterofpis-201706210841-daily.gz

+    sqlite3 pmon.sdb < pmon-host.masterofpis-201706210841-daily

+check it using sqlite3...

+    09:21 AM $ sqlite3 pmon.sdb
+    SQLite version 3.8.7.1 2014-10-29 13:59:56
+    Enter ".help" for usage hints.
+    sqlite> pragma integrity_check;
+    ok
+    sqlite> .quit

+or

+    09:22 AM $ echo 'pragma integrity_check;' | sqlite3 pmon.sdb
+    ok

 ## Notes and WARNINGS (Again! and from skin.conf)